 Tasks/Steps for CAN#3 Who?
-Timeline Means of Assessment Resources Needed Status as of April 2015 Implement a plan in every department to give & assess at least one common writing-based assignment per course/grade level per year, with a student work assessment report presented at a Carlmont All-Staff Meeting.
+Timeline Means of Assessment Resources Needed Status as of January 2016 Implement a plan in every department to give & assess at least one common writing-based assignment per course/grade level per year.
 IVP Dept. Chairs Teachers Ongoing Documentation of plan, copies of writing assignment and common rubrics, student work analysis report from each department.
 Teacher collaboration time Varies by department.
-English and Social Studies have department-wide writing assessments they analyze to inform instruction.
+Many departments have department-wide writing assessments they analyze to inform instruction.
 The key to ensuring this happens is the required report out to staff after appropriate collaboration time is provided.
-We will begin in 2015-2016 and will ask the depts. already there to present first.
 Develop collaboration and professional training opportunities for teachers to improve in their ability to teach and assess student writing.
 Administration, Department Chairs, Teachers Ongoing.
 Assignments created Rubrics created Lesson plans In-service time, or release time for collaboration or curriculum pay for work beyond the school day.
-This has been happening informally for some staff members, but not as part of a concerted effort as required by this goal.
-2015-2016 is our year!
+Teachers have utilized collaboration days to continue to analyze student work and develop instructional strategies.
 Develop and implement common rubrics for assessing writing proficiency across all departments.
-IVP Department Chairs Teachers Finalize and post rubrics used by departments to the school's website by the end of 2015-2016 Rubrics posted on carlmonths.org Teacher collaboration time.
-Several departments already have common writing rubrics: English narrative essay, Social Studies document-based essays, Science lab reports, for example.
-Other departments are still working on it.
-The deadline will assist in getting this completed across the school.
+IVP Department Chairs Teachers Finalize department rubrics and make available on a school wide share drive.
+Rubrics posted and shared on Google drive Teacher collaboration time.
+Several departments already have common writing rubrics: English narrative essay, Social Studies document-based essays, Science lab reports, World Language essays for example.
 Integrate Common Core Standards for writing in all relevant departments by the end of 2015-2016.
 Administration Department Chairs Teachers Ongoing as applicable.
 Documentation of course objectives, lesson plans, calendars.
-In-service time Collab. time Paid time after school hours Varies by department.
-All departments must document their achievement of this Action Plan Item in their dept. action plans by the end of '15-'16.
-Support and time will be provided throughout the school year to enable this to happen.
+In-service time Collab. time Paid time after school hours